"What is Different Between These Datasets?" A Framework for Explaining Data Distribution Shifts: Evaluation of Prototypical Explanations

-For tabular datasets such as HELOC, we want to choose a subset of features for each prototype that best represent the neighbourhood.
-In Section \ref{sec:fi_exp_heloc}, we selected features according to the following desiderata: \begin{itemize} \item The chosen features should not vary much in the neighbourhood of the prototype. \item The chosen features should be important for both the prototype and its neighbourhood.
-Here, importance is measured relative to the underlying task at hand. \end{itemize} Because the distance metric used in computing the NSPD and NSDD involved all of the features, when we then restrict ourselves to using a subset of the features, the observations within the neighbourhood may differ from each other on this subset.
 To capture this degradation in the distance metric, we use two measures of faithfulness: \begin{definition}[\textbf{Random Triplet Accuracy }(from \citet{pacmap})] Choose any $3$ points from a dataset over $N = 1000$ trials.
 The random triplet accuracy then measures the proportion of trials where the triplets maintain their relative order in both low and high-dimensional space feature spaces. \end{definition} \begin{definition}[\textbf{Global Permutation Accuracy}] The global permutation accuracy captures the distance between permutations.
 Given two arrays containing separate distance measurements, first argsort both arrays.
 The global permutation accuracy is the proportion of positions where the rankings of elements in both arrays match (e.g., if element $1$ has the $36^{th}$ largest distance in both arrays, then this is considered one match). \end{definition} Let $X_p \in \mathcal{X}$ be a prototype of interest in dataset $\mD$.
 Let $V$ be all the points in its neighbourhood.
 Let $\{\alpha_{(1)},...\alpha_{(K)}\}$ represent the chosen subset of $K$ features, with corresponding partial prototype $X_p[\alpha_{(1)},...\alpha_{(K)}]$.
 We now illustrate this degradation in explanation quality as a function of $K$. \begin{enumerate} \item We first order the points in $V$ according to distance from the prototype $X_p$.
 Let $\sigma(V)$ represent this ordering. \item We then select $K$ random features from the feature set and compute the partial prototype $X_p[\alpha_{(1)},...\alpha_{(K)}]$. \item We now order points in $V$ according to distance to the partial prototype.
 Let $\sigma_K(V)$ represent this new ordering of points. \item We then compute the Random Triplet and Global Permutation Accuracies of the chosen $K$ features. \end{enumerate}